 Alisa Simon

-Executive Vice President, E-mental Health Transformation and Chief Youth OfficerAlisa Simon
+Group Head and Executive Vice President, e-Mental Health Transformation and Clinical ServicesAlisa Simon

 Alisa holds a Master’s degree in Public Health from the University of North Carolina, Chapel Hill.
 She received the Queen Elizabeth II Diamond Jubilee Medal in 2013 and was named the Digital Health Canada 2021 Digital Health Executive of the Year.
 Alisa volunteers on many national boards and committees.